maisha29/-RTDS-Testbed-Cyberattack-Data/README.md

-Benign Dataset: The provided benign dataset is used for the detection method.
+Benign Dataset: The provided benign dataset is 16 hours long.

 Attack Dataset: The provided attack dataset is 20 minutes long.